benji300/joplin-persistent-layout/README.md

 Persistent Editor Layout is a plugin to extend the UX of [Joplin's](https://joplinapp.org/) desktop application.

-It allows to persist the editor layout (editor/viewer/split view) for each note separately with [special tags](#usage).
+It allows to persist the editor layout for each note separately with [special tags](#usage).

 > :warning: **CAUTION** - Requires Joplin **v1.6.8** or newer